Bead Glossary A to J

 FILLIGREE

-In jewellery terms this usually refers to a decorative metal component with an open lace-like structure which is formed by soldering bent wire into delicate designs or alternatively stamping or casting metal into predefined shapes.
+In jewellery terms this usually refers to a decorative metal component with an open lace like structure which is formed by soldering bent wire into delicate designs or alternatively stamping or casting metal into predefined ornate shapes.

 Above is an example of a bronze finish metal fancy Filigree beading embellishment.